The House (restaurant)

 House is one of the restaurants at the Cliff House Hotel in Ardmore, County Waterford, Ireland.
 It is a fine dining restaurant that was awarded a Michelin star for each year in the period 2010 to present.
 Bridgestone Guides also lists the hotel as one of the 100 Best Places To Eat.
-Journalist Pol O Conghaile listed the hotel and restaurant on his The travel hot list 2010 in the Irish Independent.
+Journalist Pól Ó Conghaile listed the hotel and restaurant on his The travel hot list 2010 in the Irish Independent.

 The original Cliff House Hotel was established around 1932.
 In 2008, it was almost completely rebuilt.
 The restaurant was created during this rebuilding.

 The first head chef of The House to earn a Michelin star was another Dutchman, Martijn Kajuiter.
 Kajuiter left the role in 2020.